 Marketers can now prioritize the best leads according to how well they score during the lead qualification process.
 With buyer intent data, rather than wonder whether or not your leads will buy, it becomes a more of a question of when they will buy.
 You have the information in your hands to decide the most effective way to pursue that particular lead.

 Targeted advertising and marketing automation are also more accurate with intent data at the helm.
-You can better personalize ads and messages for the right buyer, at the most opportune time.
+You can better personalize content and messages for the right buyer, at the most opportune time.
 Segmentation and qualification highly increase your chances of converting that lead.

 With intent data, marketers don’t necessarily have to focus on generating a massive amount of leads.
 It’s about targeting specific leads who have a higher potential of purchasing.
 The sales team now has the advantage of approaching buyers with a higher purchase propensity, thereby increasing conversion rates and minimizing the cost of acquiring customers (CAC).